-Blepharoplasty is considered a safe, minor surgery.
+This procedure is considered a safe, minor surgery.
 As with all surgical procedures, there is a small risk of postoperative bleeding and infection.
 Any concerns should be discussed with a trusted physician before having surgery.

 For blepharoplasty post-op instructions click here.